flarum/docs/docs/install.md

 :::

 ::: tip Quick test drive?
-If you just want to see if Flarum is suitable for you, you can set up a forum in seconds at [Free Flarum](https://www.freeflarum.com) (not affiliated with flarum.org).
+If you just want to see if Flarum is suitable for you, you can set up a forum in seconds at [Free Flarum](https://www.freeflarum.com).
+This is a free, third party service not affiliated with the Flarum team.
 :::

 ## Server Requirements